pingcap/tispark/docs/userguide.md

 // `loadStatistics` defaults to false ti.tidbMapDatabase("db_name", loadStatistics = true)

-// Get the table that you want to load statistics information from val table = ti.meta.getTable("db_name", "tb_name").get
+// Get the table that you want to load statistics information from manually val table = ti.meta.getTable("db_name", "tb_name").get

 // If you want to load statistics information for all the columns, use